-Term Definition Privacy The right for an individual to be let alone, or freedom from interfere intrusion, including the right for an individual to have a measure of control over how their personal information is collected and used.
+Term Definition Privacy The right for an individual to be let alone, or freedom from interference or intrusion, including the right for an individual to have a measure of control over how their personal information is collected and used.
 Identity A set of attributes related to an individual.
 Digital Identity A machine readable structured digital representation of identity.
-Credentials Documentation containing information about an individual Digital Credentials Pure Digital Credentials that do not have a physical analog and exist only in elect Credentials records.
-Trust Model A system built on a combination of business, technical, legal, and regulatory requirements.
+Credentials Documentation containing information about an individual Digital Credentials Digital files containing information about an individual.
+Pure Digital Credentials that do not have a physical analog and exist only in electronic records.
+Credentials Trust Model A system built on a combination of business, technical, legal, and regulatory requirements.